Weekly Torah Study

 Jewish Goddess: An Exploration of the Divine Feminine in Jewish Texts

-Guest Instructor Rabbi Rachel Pass
+Guest Instructor Rabbi Rachael Pass

-Wednesdays, October 18, 25, November 1
+Wednesdays at 7:30pm, October 18, 25, November 1

 We’ll examine goddess figures, such as the Canaanite Goddess Asherah; the Kabbalistic goddess-figure of Chochmah, Lady Wisdom; and the most well-known feminine aspect of God in Jewish tradition, Shechinah.
 Together we’ll learn more about our knowable God and the divinity within ourselves.